titman/LCFastSingleton/README.md

 # LCFastSingleton
-Quickly and safely create singleton, and centralized management.
+Fast and safe to create singleton, and centralized management.
 Don't need to add any other code.

-#### You perhaps create every singleton use this way.
+#### If you have used this way to create a singleton case.

     static XXX * xx = nil;
     if (!xx) {